Squeezing-Enhanced Two-Phase Estimation with N-Particle W-type States: Theoretical model and interferometric scheme

 \subsection{Input state: $N$-particle W-type state}

-As the quantum probe of the interferometer, we consider a three-mode path-entangled photon-number state, which can be regarded as a W-type extension of the conventional N00N state to a three-arm geometry \cite{cabello2002bell,park2025entangled}.
+As the quantum probe of the interferometer, we consider a three-mode path-entangled photon-number state, which can be regarded as a W-type extension of the conventional N00N state to a three-arm geometry \cite{cabello2002bell,park2025entangled}, which we refer to as a W state.
 The input state is given by

 where the basis states $|N,0,0\rangle$, $|0,N,0\rangle$, and $|0,0,N\rangle$ represent configurations in which all photons are localized in one of the three modes $\hat a_0$, $\hat a_1$, or $\hat a_2$, respectively, with the total photon number conserved.